nissafors/holdmybeer/DOCUMENTATION.md

 The public/js/hmb.js file is responsible for populating tables and forms and submitting creates, updates and deletes to the controllers.
 It utilizes a few markup properties documented here.
 For more information see function documentation and comments in the code.

+## Javascript And Markup
+The Javascript is cluttered inside the hmb.js file in public/js/.
+Here are some clues on how to use it, and what markup is required:

 ### Classes
 * can-have-error             - A div nesting label and input/select/etc elements that needs to be able to show